Introduction

 • In 1919, there were about 100 golf courses in Canada; by 1925, there were 292.

-Although called the ‘Roaring Twenties,’ 1920-1924 actually witnessed a weaker economy in Canada.
-After the war, exports from Canada to the United States were lower than they had been because of US tariffs.
+After the war, exports from Canada to the United States were lower than they had been because of the United States’ tariffs.
 Similarly, in the early 20s, the Western provinces suffered a severe drought that hurt farmers.

-In groups, choose one of the regions of Canada:
+Choose one of the regions of Canada:

 • Maritimes (Nova Scotia, New Brunswick, PEI)